82 W. Main Street Northborough, MA 01532

 Risk Factors for Sleep Apnea

-There are many risk factors that have been proven to increase the risk of developing sleep apnea.
-People who drink, smoke, and/or use sedatives are known to suffer from sleep apnea.
-It is also often worse in patients who are pregnant, overweight, or obese or use drugs.
 This sleep disorder is known to be more prominent as people age.
 It is estimated that as many as 50% of the elderly population suffer from it.
 If you have a family history of OSA, have a narrow airway or small lower jaw, you also have a higher risk of developing sleep apnea.

 Symptoms of Sleep Apnea

 Diagnosing a sleep disorder will involve more than just your dentist.
 Your physician and Dr. Gauthier will work together to help you get diagnosed and treated for your snoring and sleep apnea.
 You will most likely need to undergo sleep testing to get an accurate diagnosis.
-X-rays and exams will also look for signs of a blockage in your airway.
-Most importantly, your medical team will review your medical history and discuss your symptoms.
-Common signs of a sleep disorder include:

 • Waking up with a sore or dry throat